 My worrying was a waste of time.
 After being nervous to travel around Siem Reap alone, I came to find there were lots of solo female travellers doing the same.
 I would see incredibly independent backpackers venturing through Vietnam, Cambodia, Laos, and Thailand on their own and sort of laugh at my initial hesitation.
 Don’t be afraid, just be safe.

+Is it safe to travel to Siem Reap alone?
 Yes, Siem Reap is safe!
 Enjoy the journey.

 I miss it already.
 Siem Reap is a gem of a place with delicious vegan-friendly food, world-renowned temples, adorable budget boutique hotels, and of course, lovely people.
 Don’t hesitate to comment if you have any questions about my experience in Siem Reap.